 UNHCR is on the ground aiding Afghan refugees and the forcibly displaced, but resources are stretched too thin.
 Your gift will offer hope for a safe future.

-Responding to the most critical priorities, UNHCR has provided food, shelter, cash, hygiene and sanitary kits and other lifesaving assistance together with partners to more than 230,000 people this year.
-UNHCR has also undertaken protection monitoring covering 32 provinces in 2021.
+Responding to the most critical priorities, UNHCR has provided food, shelter, cash, hygiene and sanitary kits and other lifesaving assistance together with partners.
+UNHCR has also undertaken protection monitoring covering 34 provinces.

 UNHCR continues to work with authorities in some of the countries neighboring Afghanistan to plan and prepare for potential future movements of Afghan refugees.